AryanAAB/MicroGrid/ReadMe.md

 - lowest-cost energy is supplied first
 - highest-value demand is satisfied first

-This is done so that energy is allocated to its highest-valued use at the lowest possible local cost, thereby maximizing social welfare within the microgrid while guaranteeing that no buyer pays more than their bid and no seller receives less than their ask.
-Moreover, highest-value demand is satisfied first because buyers with larger energy deficits experience greater marginal utility from additional energy.
+This is done so that energy is allocated to the highest-priced demand first because buyers with greater willingness to pay derive higher marginal utility from energy consumption.
+Moreover, for a given price, highest-value demand is satisfied first because buyers with larger energy deficits experience greater utility from additional energy.
 Prioritizing such demand ensures that limited local supply is allocated to those for whom the energy is most immediately useful.

 ## Window-Based Market Clearing
 The algorithm proceeds by selecting price and deficit/surplus homogenous windows of buyers and sellers.
 That is, all